antoniocaruso/solar_energy_calculator/README.md

 model of powered loads and overall problem specification.
 This is used to make the end-user command line interface problem, `run.py`.
 A more complex example is shown in `greenhouse.py`.

+An IPython notebook interface is also provided in [run.ipyb](https://github.com/thearn/solar_energy_calculator/blob/master/run.ipynb), exposing the same parameters as the command line application.

 This is very much a work-in-progress.
 I am not an electrical engineer by training, but I do multidisciplinary systems analysis and optimization.
 It's my goal for the model to be sufficient for the design of real-world low power systems (see below for a list of projects that I have in mind).

 Requirements